ThBret/Fermentation-bacteria/README.md

 ## Method 1 - Restricted metabolic analysis

 The aim here is to run the metabolic analysis with only a restricted set of enzymes of interest in order to optimise the speed of the task (which won't be slowed down by factoring irrelevant enzymes).
-The disadvantage here is that we don't necessarily know which enzymes might be relevant so we might be missing out on important data, but it's also a way to experiment with the  metabolism suite of programs in Anvi’o.
+The disadvantage here is that we don't necessarily know which enzymes might be relevant so we might be missing out on important data, but it's also a way to experiment with the  metabolism suite of programmes in Anvi’o.
 All these commands can be run locally using the **anvio-dev** conda working environment.
 Our working directory is named **FinalTree** and contains our tree files ("sccg-tree-noSRR.treefile" and "sccg-tree.treefile"), our external-genomes files ("external-genomes.txt" and "external-genomes-noSRR.txt") as well as a folder named **ContigsDB** containing all the contigs databases we have been working with so far.

 ### 1) Setting up KEGG data
 The first step consists of defining the working directory and setting up a directory containing all the KEGG data.